Hugh Connolly (priest): Post-Maynooth Ministry

 In March 2017, Connolly was appointed chaplain-designate at the Irish College Paris (or Aumônier, Collège des Irlandais) effective 1 September 2017.
 He had previously been a board member of this institution for ten years during its renovation and relaunch as a cultural centre and chaplaincy.
-Having completed a five year term in this role he subsequently returned to his Diocese in August 2022 to serve as a parish priest there.
+Having completed a five-year term in this role he subsequently returned to his Diocese in August 2022 to serve as a parish priest there.

+Connolly is the parish priest of the historic parish cluster of Clonallon, which is made up of St. Mary's Burren, St. Peter's Warrenpoint, and St. Patrick's Mayobridge in County Down.
+In the summer of 2022, as parish priest of St Patrick's, he was nominated trustee of the Dromore Diocesan Trust, and served in this role for approximately three years by which time he had been assigned responsibility for a further two parishes.